 9. 71% of employees said they would quit if they found a new job that gave them the option of flexible scheduling.

-The emphasis on better work-life balance is ever-increasing, and companies need to take note of this trend with urgency if they aim to retain employees for longer periods of time.
+The emphasis on better work-life balance is ever-increasing, and companies need to take note of this trend with urgency if they aim to retain employees for longer periods.

 Employees are now looking for jobs that give them the flexibility to work according to their own time and from their own homes, with 71% saying that they'd quit their current jobs if another offered them these benefits.